Marijuana has become a hot topic of contention in recent years as authorities look to gain control over it.

 Before looking at marijuana, a good starting point is understanding what the term “gateway drug” means.

 In essence, a gateway drug is the starting drug people take to enter this world of narcotics.
 It is a drug that might not be addictive but is one that gets you hooked to the habit of taking drugs.
 This alone can lead you towards stronger drugs that will be addicting.

-We’re no intellectual property lawyers, but we think we’re well-informed on this topic.
+We’re an intellectual property law firm and we think we’re well-informed on this topic.
 Let’s take a look at marijuana to see if it fits the bill of being a gateway drug among the masses.